mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 This whole process is so demanding in terms of careful file management.
 Making me create a linux command line toolbox which is included as a technical appendix.
 [A draft of which is here](https://docs.google.com/document/d/1Y7MsZDY8ofvls5XO7tztSu8KFdClJo09o3qpWOdkb2M/edit?usp=drive_web&ouid=11432580350275268987)

 <!-- Thus original files have been retained in order to cross reference that data if it is useful.
 It also presents other options for analysis which are similar to much more in depth analysis of HCI research of professional set ups.
 While this is beyond the remit of this study, certain uses do present themselves strongly for future investigation.
 Particularly the study of such data to identify common mistakes or frustrations when interacting with the user interface.
 Such misconceptions could be addressed in direct teaching at the start of the next session. -->

-#### Learnings and recommendations on processing - MERGE UP

-The following learning and recommendations emerged from this process.

-Prioritise displaying time - have an old school clock under the 360 camera.
-For example.

-Check viability of data at each stage of processing and movement.

 ### Collection of interview data